 Although manufacturing (including auto-related manufacturing) in Ohio remains an integral part of the State's economy, the greatest growth in Ohio's economy in recent years has been in the non-manufacturing sectors.
-In 2002, Ohio's economic output as measured by gross state product (GSP) totaled \$388 billion, 3.7% of the national GSP and seventh largest among the states.
-The State ranks third within the manufacturing sector as a whole (\$79 billion) and fourth in durable goods (\$53 billion).
-As a percent of Ohio's 2002 GSP, manufacturing was responsible for 20%, with 20% attributable to the services sector and 18% to the finance, insurance and real estate sector.
-Ohio is the sixth largest exporting state with 2002 merchandise exports totaling \$27.7 billion.
-The State's leading export products are machinery (including electrical machinery) and motor vehicles, which together accounted for nearly 59% of that total.
+In 2003, Ohio's economic output as measured by gross state product (GSP) totaled \$399 billion, 3.7% of the national GSP and seventh largest among the states.
+The State ranks third within the manufacturing sector as a whole (\$80 billion) and fourth in durable goods (\$53 billion).
+As a percent of Ohio's 2003 GSP, manufacturing was responsible for 20%, with 27.1% attributable to the goods-producing sectors and 31.7% to business services sectors, including finance, insurance and real estate.
+Ohio is the sixth largest exporting state with 2003 merchandise exports totaling \$29.7 billion.
+The State's leading export products are machinery (including electrical machinery) and motor vehicles, which together accounted for nearly 57% of that total.